-16. All students occupying Seminary dormitories must pay the board charge in full; no reduction will be made for meals missed.
+18. All students occupying Seminary dormitories must pay the board charge in full: no reduction will be made for meals missed.
 The Seminary is not equipped to serve special diets; students requiring such service will need to seek lodging and meals off campus.
 The use of the dormitories is limited to patrons of the dining room.
 No meal is served on Sundays at noon; a buffet supper is served on Sunday evenings.
 Breakfast only is served on Thanksgiving day and Christmas day.
 No evening meal is served on the day of the Founder's Banquet and on the day of the official picnic.
 Quoted rates are dependent upon provision and labor costs remaining stable.
-The dining room charges must be paid in full quarterly payments in advance, the first not later than enrollment day of the semester, and the others (\$52.00 each) for the fall of 1961 on October 7, November 4, and December 2, and for the spring semester for 1962 on February 10, March 10 and April 7, (\$49.10 each) unless the student elects to pay two or more quarterly payments in advance.
+The dining room charges must be paid in full for the entire semester at the time of enrollment or in quarterly payments in advance if such arrangements are made with the Business Office.
+The first guarterly payment must be made not later than enrollment day of the semester, and the others (\$52.00 each) for the fall of 1962 on October 13, November 10, and December 8, and for the spring semester for 1963 on February 16.
+March 16 and April 13 (\$49.10 each) unless the student elects to pay two or more quarterly payments in advance.
 Students who expect to work to earn their expenses should come prepared to make initial payments in full in advance and accumulate money from their work for future advance payments.
-A student who becomes in arrears in his board bill will not be eligible to continue to receive dining room service nor dormitory privileges unless satisfactory arrangement is made promptly with the Business Office.
-Refunds, when approved, will be made on an equitable basis.
-The charge for the fall semester of 1961 is......
-208.00 For the spring semester of 1962 it is......
-196.40
+At the time of enrollment each installment-paying student will pay a carrying charge of \$6.00.
+Of this amount \$2.00 will be refunded for each quarterly payment made on time (a maximum of three days of grace allowed), otherwise the carrying charge will become non-refundable and after an account is ten days overdue an additional carrying charge may be applied in accordance with paragraph number 23, page 21.
+A student who becomes in arrears in his board will not be eligible to continue to receive dining room service nor dormitory privileges unless satisfactory arrangement is made promptly with the Business Office.
+Refunds, when approved. will be made on an equitable basis.
+The charge for the fall semester of